kovaacs/PWABuilder/apps/blog/src/posts/introducing-manifest-editor/introducing-manifest-editor.md

   - pwabuilder.com
 ---

 With our site redesign that was released in early October, some of you may have noticed the new manifest editor component!
 We wanted a guided experience that would make this daunting process much easier for our users.
 Being that it is a component, we will be able to reuse it across PWABuilder toolings when the time is right.
-We will continue to improve this experience, add more information about each field, and provide step by step instructions on how to implement them.
+We will continue to improve this experience, add more information about each field, and provide step-by-step instructions on how to implement them.
 The best part is, all of this will happen without having to leave pwabuilder.com!

 ## How does it work
 After entering a URL on the [home page of PWABuilder](https://www.pwabuilder.com), you will see the new report card page.
 Wait until all the test are done running.
 You can then click on the button in the "Manifest" section that says "Edit Your Manifest".
 If your site does not have a manifest yet, do not worry!
 PWABuilder will automatically generate a manifest for you using the information collected from your site.
 You will be able to edit and download this manifest right away.